-Crowns, also known as “caps,” are replaced to protect existing teeth.
-They may be indicated for teeth that had large decay removed, or for teeth that don’t have enough tooth structure remaining to support a dental filling.
-Crowns may also be indicated to improve function or esthetics depending on the case.
+Crowns, also known as “caps,” are restorations designed to protect existing teeth.
+They may be indicated for teeth that have had large decay removed, or for teeth that don’t have enough tooth structure remaining to support a dental filling.
+Crowns may also be indicated to improve function or appearance, depending on the case.

-Our dentists use life-life ceramic materials that give a natural appearance.
+Our dentists use lifelike ceramic materials that give a natural appearance.
 A crown should look similar to your natural teeth.
-Our dentists work with experienced dental technicians to create a precise fit and an esthetic appearance.
+Our dentists work with dental laboratory technicians to create a precise fit and a natural-looking result.

-Crowns may be the right treatment choice for patients who have large cavities that cannot be addressed with a filling.
-Crowns may also be the ideal treatment for patients who have experienced fractures or a previous history of root canals, as those teeth require protection, or for cosmetic and functional concerns.
+Dental crowns may be the right treatment choice for patients who have large cavities that cannot be addressed with a filling.
+Crowns may also be the ideal treatment for patients who have tooth fractures or a history of root canal treatment, as those teeth need added protection, or for cosmetic and functional concerns.

-We serve residents of Colonia, NJ, as well as the surrounding areas of Avenel, Carteret, Clark, Edison, Fords, Iselin, Linden, Piscataway, Port Reading, Metuchen, Rahway, Sewaren, and South Plainfield.
+We serve residents of Colonia, NJ, as well as the surrounding areas of Woodbridge, Avenel, Carteret, Clark, Edison, Fords, Iselin, Linden, Piscataway, Port Reading, Metuchen, Rahway, Sewaren, and South Plainfield.
+Contact us today to schedule your appointment.

 This is a custom-made cap put over a damaged, weakened, or decayed tooth to restore its shape, size, strength, and appearance.